calmcoconut/diasDiaz/_posts/2021-06-16-Sockets-in-C.md

 We are going to replicate the pattern here with a simple program.
 The program will be IP agnostic, with the caveat that we will have to explain quite a few concepts, but the payoff is you can copy this style and get rolling (if traffic isn’t insane).
 Without further ado:

-### Client code
+## Client code
 This code example implements a TCP client, composed of four steps:
 1. Create a TCP socket using socket()
 2. Establish a connection to the server using connect()
 3. communicate using send() and recv()
 4. close the connection using close()

 The client takes a server address/ domain name, a string, and, optionally, a port.
-This example borrows heavily from (CITE).
+This example borrows heavily from (Donahoo, Calvert, 2009).

 **includes**
 ```c